ResultadosDigitais/espressione/README.md

 # validate simple email
 email = 'joe@doe.com'
-puts "Contains a valid e-mail" if email =~ Espressione::EMAIL
+puts "Contains a valid e-mail" if Espressione::EMAIL.match(email)

 # validate url
 url = "https://github.com/dvinciguerra"
-puts "Contains a valid url" if url =~ Espressione::URL
+puts "Contains a valid url" if  Espressione::URL.match(url)

 # validate a uuid
 uuid = '8539ad20-317e-0137-4c89-7aa46e47cfb4'
-puts "Contains a valid uuid" if uuid =~ Espressione::UUID
+puts "Contains a valid uuid" if Espressione::UUID.match(uuid)

 # validate a datetime
 datetime = Time.now.utc
-puts "Contains a valid datetime" if datetime.to_s =~ Espressione::DATETIME
+puts "Contains a valid datetime" if Espressione::DATETIME.match(datetime.to_s)

+# validate a ip
+ip = '192.168.1.1'
+puts "Contains a valid ip" if Espressione::IP.match(ip)
 ```

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).